Skip to content ↓

 Are the teachers specialists in the subject area?

-Within the department we have teachers from a variety of subjects which supports the breadth of the curriculum in Health and Social Care.
-Teachers have expertise in Psychology, Sociology, Anatomy and Physiology as well as years of experience working within the subject.
+Within the department, we have teachers in a variety of subjects which supports the breadth of the curriculum in Health and Social Care.
+Teachers have expertise in Psychology, Sociology, Anatomy and Physiology as well as years of experience working in the subject.
 Our staff have worked with universities, teaching hospitals and other local providers to ensure that the vocational knowledge shared with the students is accurate and up-to-date.

 How successful have previous students been in this subject?

-We have had students achieve the highest possible grade, which is only achieved usually be a very small percentage of those students taking the qualification nationally.
+We have had students achieve the highest possible grade, which is usually achieved by a very small percentage of those students taking the qualification nationally.

 We have a 100% pass rate – we have never had a student fail the course.